isaacnmm/pestpolicy-hugo2XX/content/posts/does-apple-cider-vinegar-kill-fleas/index.md

 One way to win the war against fleas is to add a few drops of vinegar to your pets drinking water.
 This affects repelling fleas as the pets skin and blood become too acidic or unpalatable.
 However, never attempt this method on your cat as it can tolerate the acidity levels.
 If your pet doesnt like the taste even after lowering the amount of vinegar added to their water, dont despair.
 You can buy a vinegar capsule online.

-You and your pet will definitely love it: your pet and homestay flea
-- free, and as a bonus, it boosts the pets immune system and also acts as a deodorizer.
+You and your pet will definitely love it: your pet and homestay flea-free, and as a bonus, it boosts the pets immune system and also acts as a deodorizer.

 ###  2: Shampooing and Rinsing the pet

-To treat your pet, you first need to bathe it in water and Dawn dish soap and then rinse it with a soapy water and vinegar solution. **What you need include: **
-- Dawn Dish Soap,
+To treat your pet, you first need to bathe it in water and Dawn dish soap and then rinse it with a soapy water and vinegar solution. **What you need include: ** - Dawn Dish Soap, - Vinegar, - Flea comb, and - Bowl.
-- Vinegar,
-- Flea comb, and
-- Bowl.

 ##  **Dawn dish soap and vinegar for fleas: Instructions**